When was the last time you had a conversation with God?

 Maybe it was the last time something went wrong and you yelled up to sky, “Why me, Lord, why me!”

-Actually, it’s very easy.
 There’s no set formula, just some guidelines.
 But you need to know that God is a loving God and you are His child.
-You can speak to Him like if you’re speaking to a loving parent that cares for you and does not want to see you suffer.
+You can speak to Him as if you’re speaking to a loving parent that cares for you and does not want to see you suffer.

 Then you can ask Him for things, help, whatever is heavy on your heart for yourself or a family member or friend in need.
 The more open you are with God, the better.

-But if He supposed to know everything, why do we need to ask?
-Yes, he knows you and what’s in your heart, but He wants us to recognize His power (“For Thine is the Kingdom and the power and the glory forever…”) and to lay your needs at His feet.
-When you do that, He takes them off your shoulders and you’ll feel the weight lifted.
+But if He is supposed to know everything, why do we need to ask?
+Yes, he knows you and what’s in your heart, but He wants us to recognize His power (“For Thine is the Kingdom and the power and the glory forever…”) and to lay your needs at His feet — showing humility.
+When you do that, Jesus takes them off your shoulders and you’ll feel the weight lifted.
 That is what trusting God is all about.